Adriton1/quienEsQuien/README.md

 ![Prediction page](/Phase2Images/Consola_Prediccion.gif "Prediction page")

 Once we have typed the text completely, the test will end.
 In this version of the web application, we will be able to see how many mistakes we have made and the time we have taken to write both the text and each letter.

+## HOW TO RUN THE APP

+To run the app we will have to dockerized it.
+Follow the next steps to do it.
+- 1: install docker desktop and docker compose [click here](https://desktop.docker.com/win/stable/amd64/Docker%20Desktop%20Installer.exe?utm_source=docker&utm_medium=webreferral&utm_campaign=dd-smartbutton&utm_location=header)
+- 2: download project in GitHub [click here](https://github.com/Adriton1/quienEsQuien/archive/refs/heads/master.zip)
+- 3: Open terminal
+- 4: Get into the Backend directory ```cd C:\{your download path}```
+- 5: Build image in docker ```docker-compose up --build ```
+- 6: Then we will have to run the app and migrate the ddbb ```docker-compose run web python3 manage.py migrate```
+- 7: Type in the browser https://localhost:8000/ and it will show the login template.